 It is unique.
 It is like my name.
 Ozge means unique, one of its kind in Turkish.
 It is a nice coincidence, but also the reason why I made the decision a little over 7 years ago to live in Rome.

-As a photographer, I also prefer photo shoots in spring because the city becomes a lot more romantic.
+As a photographer, I also prefer vacation photoshoots in spring because the city becomes a lot more romantic.
 I like seeing the city blooming and growing flowers.
 And at sunset hours, the light becomes very soft and there is a subtle glow and kindness in it, which I really like.

 The best beaches near Rome are Fregene and Ostia.
-In the summer time, you can have real great, relaxing time here.
+In the summertime, you can have a really great, relaxing time here.

 Or you should visit “Castelli Roma” which are 13 towns collectively known as the Castelli Romani.